 4 Methods of Cooking Shell Steak

 While my favorite method of cooking beef shell steak is pan-fried shell steak because it’s fast and the steak is juicy and flavorful, you can cook it in several other ways.

 1. Cook Broiled Shell Steak

 You’ll need a broiler and a large skillet to broil shell steak.
 Season the steak the same way as when pan-frying (with oil, ground pepper, and salt).
-Broiling will give you crisp outside and tender inside.
+Broiling will give you a crisp outside and tender inside.